macgors/Gebalang-Compiler/README.md

 The virtual machine only contains a handfull of instructions, so the wheel had to be reinvented (ex. fast (O(log n)) multiplication).

 Consult docs.pdf for more informations about the virtual machine & language.
-To build the project, use the Makefiles provided
+To build the project, use the Makefiles provided.

 tic_tac_toe.imp contains an example of a program written in Gembalang.